-Geothermal electric power plants are located in California (2,492 MW), Nevada (297 MW), Utah (26 MW), Hawaii (35 MW) and Alaska (0.4 MW) with current installed gross geothermal capacity at about 2,851 MW
+Geothermal electric power plants are located in California (2,492 MW), Nevada (297 MW), Utah (26 MW), Hawaii (35 MW) and Alaska (0.4 MW) with current installed gross geothermal capacity is about 2,851 MW

-6.1 US Geothermal Capacity in Perspective
+6.1 U.S. Geothermal Capacity in Perspective

-The total installed capacity in North America is about 3,517 MW, of which 2,851 MW is installed in the US and 666 MW in Mexico.
-Globally, the installed capacity is about 8,933 MW (8,9 GW).
-The total potential for North America is considered to be 30,000 MW (30 GW), which means that only 12% of the estimated potential is now being utilized (Glitnir Energy Research, 2007 and Geothermal Energy Association, 2007).
+The total installed capacity in North America is about 3,517 MW, where 2,851 MW is installed in the U.S. and 666 MW in Mexico.
+Globally the installed capacity is about

+8,933 MW (8,9 GW) and the total potential is considered to be 30,000 MW (30 GW) for North America which means that only 12 % of the estimated potential is now being utilized (Glitnir Energy Research, 2007 and Geothermal Energy Association, 2007).

-Active volcanoes and high-temperature geothermal systems are manifestations of terrestrial energy flow from the mantle to the surface of the Earth.
+Active volcanoes and high temperature geothermal systems are manifestations of terrestrial energy flow from the mantle to the surface of the Earth.
 The volcanic and geothermal activity is more intense at plate boundaries than within the tectonic plates and the distribution in the world in fairly well known.

-Fig. 6 World map showing volcanic and geothermal activity, the associated tectonic plate boundaries and the current installed geothermal power capacity and potential in various regions (Glitnir Energy Research, 2007).
+Fig. 6 World map showing volcanic and geothermal activities and associated Earths plate boundaries with current installed geothermal power capacity and potential in different regions (Glitnir Energy Research, 2007).